Summary of BSP Divisional Guidelines

 Division of Ecology & Evolution

-The DEE Raymond B. Huey competition for Best Student Presentations (poster and oral) are a highlight of the annual meeting.
+The DEE Raymond B. Huey competition for Best Student Presentations (poster and talk) are a highlight of the annual meeting.
 We are eager to showcase the impressive research being done by DEE’s student members!

 Application Guidelines and Competition Process

-Students entering the competition must check the Best Student Presentation box on the Abstract/Transmittal Form and submit a 1-page DEE Competition Abstract (formatted as a pdf file) during the regular abstract submission process.
+Students entering the poster or talk competition must check the Best Student Presentation box on the Abstract/Transmittal Form and submit a 1-page DEE Competition Abstract (formatted as a pdf file) during the regular abstract submission process.
 This 1-page Competition abstract is in addition to the normal abstract required to be submitted to SICB.
 To be considered for the Huey Award, students MUST submit both their presentation abstract (by standard registration practices on the SICB website) and their extended DEE Competition Abstract by the posted society-wide deadline for abstracts.
 No late submissions will be accepted.

 Guidelines for compiling the 1-page Competition Abstract: